leckieje/fair_weather_cyclists/README.md

 *COVID-19*

 As we all know, the world was greatly impacted by the COVID-19 pandemic in 2020, and New York City was no exception.
-In particular, the pandemic influenced both the need for and choice of transportation options.
+In particular, the pandemic influenced both the need for and choice of transportation options options for the city's denizens.
 This test is not meant as a study of COVID-19's impact on Citi Bike and any potential impact is not considered.
-A rough chart of daily ridership does show a dip in ridership beginning in early spring, about the time the pandemic took over the city, and a surge in late summer The extent of the pandemic's impact on these trends cannot be determined without further investigation.
+A rough chart of daily ridership does show a dip in ridership beginning in early spring, about the time the pandemic took over the city, and a surge in late summer.
+The extent of the pandemic's impact on these trends cannot be determined without further investigation.

 <img align="right" src="https://github.com/leckieje/fair_weather_cyclists/blob/main/images/daily_trips_2020.png" width="400">
 <img align="right" src="https://github.com/leckieje/fair_weather_cyclists/blob/main/images/outliers.png" width="400">

 *Unrealistic outliers*

-During EDA, charts of temperature and dew point against time showed a handfull of unrealisstic measurments above 1,800 degrees fahrenheit.
+During EDA, charts of temperature and dew point against time showed a handful of unrealistic measurements above 1,800 degrees Fahrenheit.
 Twenty-seven of these measurements were found for dew point and 25 for temperature.
 None were sequential, except for a single pair of dew points.
 Because weather measurements were made every hour and ride start times were recorded down to the second, a single weather measurement was associate with thousands of rides.
 This made simply dropping the outliers an unappealing option.
-To deal with the outliers, I averaged the measurements in the hour before and the hour after as an estimate for the hour in quesiton.
+To deal with the outliers, I averaged the measurements from the hour before and the hour after as an estimate for the hour in question.

 *Dew Point = Humidity*

-This test relies on dew point as a measurment for humidity.
-According to the National Oceanic and Atmospheric Association, "If you want a real judge of just how 'dry' or 'humid' it will feel outside, look at the dew point instead of the rerlative humidity.
+This test relies on dew point as a measurement for humidity.
+According to the National Oceanic and Atmospheric Association, "If you want a real judge of just how 'dry' or 'humid' it will feel outside, look at the dew point instead of [relative humidity].
 The higher the dew point, the muggier it will feel."
-The assocaition suggests the following ranges:
+The Association suggests the following ranges:

   * less than or equal to 55: dry and comfortable
   * between 55 and 65: becoming "sticky" with muggy evenings